BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

 ### 3.0.0-DEV-135 - Citizens Adaption to NpcID :thunder_cloud_rain:

-To streamline usage of Npcs the Citizens specific events and objective now also use the NpcID introduced in 3.0.0-DEV-114.
+To streamline usage of Npcs the Citizens specific events (now called actions) and objective now also use the NpcID introduced in 3.0.0-DEV-114.

-Also, the `movenpc` and `stopnpc` events are renamed into `npcmove` and `npcstop`.
+Also, the `movenpc` and `stopnpc` events (now called actions) are renamed into `npcmove` and `npcstop`.
 These renames are automated, when updating to version 3.0.0-DEV-299 or newer.

 As in the migration above stated you can either use a descriptive name as the id or use the numeric Citizens id of the Npc.